-At specific mileage intervals, as listed in the scheduled maintenance information, the coolant should be changed.
-The optional information display, if equipped, will also display the message COOLANT CHANGE REQUIRED at this time.
+At specific mileage intervals, as listed in the scheduled maintenance information. the coolant should be changed.
+The optional information display, if equipped, will also display the message COOLANT CHANGE REOUIRED at this time.

-See Capacities and Specifications (page 55). for the proper coolant.
+Make sure to follow the proper coolant specifications.
+See Capacities and Specifications (page 55).